Table of Contents[Hide][Show]

 Loving Our Old Mac Computers

 One of my favorite old Mac computers is a 1993 PowerBook Duo.
 I bought it off a former audio tech with the Allman Brothers Band for $100 in 2002.
-When I bought, it was already about 10 years old.
-Over the years I was tempted to try to update its software but decided against it.
+When I bought it, it was already about 10 years old.
+Over the years I was tempted to try to update its software but decided against it and disabled all Mac software updates.
 I still use my Duo once in a while to play some of my favorite Macintosh System 6 games like V for Victory: D-Day Utah Beach and Leisure Suit Larry.